 Cons: The price.
 Plus, you need to sign up for a Verizon plan, or add this to your existing plan.

-It's a cute, customizable, affordable phone that does everything you need, without any pesky Internet surfing or games.
+It's a cute, customizable, affordable phone that does everything you need, without any pesky internet surfing or games.
 It works on any prepaid carrier on the AT&T network., which means nationwide coverage.

-Pros: Comes loaded with a 2MP camera, bluetooth, radio, space for a MicroSD Card and a headphone jack.
+Pros: Comes loaded with a 2MP camera, bluetooth, radio, space for a MicroSD Card, and a headphone jack.
 It’s a basic phone that does what it’s supposed to do: let you keep tabs on your kids.

-Cons: The battery life isn’t stellar, so when your kid isn’t using it make sure they’re diligent about charging it.
+Cons: The battery life isn’t stellar, so when your kid isn’t using it, make sure they’re diligent about charging it.

-Designed primarily for seniors (which is also why it’s great for children), the Jitterbug is a basic flip phone with oversized numbers, a hefty screen, and that's about it.
+Designed primarily for seniors (which is also why it’s great for children), the Jitterbug is a basic flip phone with oversize numbers, a hefty screen, and that's about it.
 The simple menu is easy to navigate with giant buttons, the battery is long-lasting, and there’s even a camera.

 Pros: This is a stellar gateway phone.
 It’s easy to use, the buttons are foolproof, and the sound is clear.
 Just the basics, but it works.